The Current State of Tariffs on Book Printing

 Why Choose Domestic Printing for Your Books?

 • Stable Costs: With Printing Partners, no tariff swings mess up your budget (CSIS Trade Analysis).
-You get steady pricing.
+For instance, our prices stay steady.

 • Quick Shipping: China shipping drags on for weeks.
-However, US printing delivers fast—perfect for launches.
+However, US printing delivers fast—great for launches.

 • Quality Oversight: Local printing lets you check the work.
 For example, your books stay sharp.